Buragan/Business-Simulator/README.md

 # Business-Simulator
-This is a simulation for business entrepreneurship.
+This is a simulation for business entrepreneurship built using c#.